 Ownplay Inc. startup, mobile game, USA

-Software consultant remote, from 11-2022 to 05-2023
+Software consultant remote, from 11-2022 to 06-2023

-Created backoffice APIs, SPA admin panels, and part of analytics for a mobile game, and its web-based prototype
+Created backoffice APIs, React-based SPA admin panels, and part of analytics for a mobile game, and its web-based prototype

 Built infrastructure for testing, and convinced the team to adopt the same approach for the rest of the project